-Paige’s practice spans Chambers’ specialisms, with a developing focus on personal injury, clinical negligence, employment and property damage.
+Paige is a dedicated and approachable junior barrister, with a developing focus on clinical negligence, personal injury, product liability and property damage.
 She has a particular interest in cases with complex questions of causation and those which stand at the boundary of different practice areas.

 Highlights of Paige’s recent work include:

-- Acting in a multi-million pound arbitration under the Housing Grants, Construction, and Regeneration Act 1996, in which we successfully argued that the arbitrator lacked jurisdiction to hear the dispute;
+- Acting in a multi-million pound arbitration under the Housing Grants, Construction, and Regeneration Act 1996, in which it was successfully argued that the arbitrator lacked jurisdiction to hear the dispute;

-- Defending a claim for physical and psychological injury following an allegedly botched cosmetic treatment; and
+- Defending a claim for physical and psychological injury following an allegedly botched cosmetic treatment.

 Prior to joining Chambers, Paige read for undergraduate and Masters’ degrees in Law at Emmanuel College, Cambridge where she received a number of scholarships and prizes.
 She also previously worked as a Course Tutor in Land Law and Equity and Trusts at the London School of Economics.

-Paige has experience of a broad spectrum of clinical negligence work from the perspective of both Claimants and Defendants.
-She has appeared as sole counsel at trial and has experience in advising, pleading and negotiating in matters ranging from delayed diagnoses to problems during surgery.
-Paige has a special interest in the complex causation issues that arise in cases such as suicide attempts by those under psychiatric care and injuries during birth.
+Paige has a flourishing clinical negligence practice and is regularly instructed on behalf of both Claimants and Defendants.
+She has appeared as sole counsel at trial and has experience in advising, pleading and negotiating in matters ranging from delayed diagnoses to drug anaphylaxis.
+Paige has a particular interest in the complex causation issues that arise in cases such as suicide attempts by those under psychiatric care and birth injuries.

 Recent cases Paige has been involved in have raised issues of legal capacity, contribution between co-Defendants, and scope of duty.
 She also has considerable experience of claims relating to non-clinical aesthetic treatments.

-Paige has experience in advising and drafting in a wide range of property damage matters, including damage by fire, flood and sewage.
-She recently assisted in a string of cases relating to allegedly defective hot water cylinders and in advising on the application of the doctrine of pure economic loss in a case of high-value damage to a block of flats.
+Paige has a diverse property damage practice, covering damage by fire, flood and sewage.
+She has been involved in a string of cases relating to allegedly defective hot water cylinders and has experience in applying the doctrine of pure economic loss in complex and high value cases.

 Paige is frequently instructed in employment matters, including multi-day final hearings.
 She has experience of claims involving allegations of discrimination, workplace bullying and constructive dismissal.
 Paige also has a special interest in cases involving an overlap between employment law and personal injury, such as stress at work and harassment.